top of page

 The site that would become Silverstone Circuit, was initially constructed as a Royal Air Force (RAF) bomber base in 1943, during World War II.
 Known as RAF Silverstone, the airfield was primarily used by the RAF's Bomber Command.

-Exhibit panel titled "Silverstone T2 Aircraft Hangar" with text about its history and refurbishment, featuring photos and diagrams on a blue background.
+Exhibit panel at the Silverstone Museum titled "Silverstone T2 Aircraft Hangar" with text about its history and refurbishment, featuring photos and diagrams on a blue background.

 After the war, the airfield became disused, prompting a group of local racing enthusiasts to approach the Royal Automobile Club (RAC) in 1948, with the idea of using the site as a race track.
 The RAC agreed, and leased the airfield from the government and established the Silverstone Circuit.
 In October 1948, Silverstone held its first event, the RAC Grand Prix.